kchapelier/convchain-gpu/README.md

 !
 TODO link to an example

+### Implementation details

+The [repository of the original implementation](https://github.com/mxgmn/ConvChain) documents how the algorithm works.
+This implementation is was slightly modified in order to take advantage of the GPU.

+Whereas the original implementation update one cell per iteration, here the field is divided in regions of `n` x `n` (receptor size) and at each iterations on cells of each region is updated.
+For example with a field of size 30x30 and a receptor size of 3, the field is divided in 100 regions of 3x3 and at each iteration 100 cells are updated.

 ## Roadmap

  * When no value is provided, initialize the field with random values on the GPU.
 This is currently done on the CPU.
 Which is an issue for large field.
+ * See if it is possible to make the original vanilla js API compatible with this port, so that it can be more easily used as a fallback when the user browser doe not support WebGL2.

 ## Changelog